 Finishing touches will really help to complete the story of a scheme.
 Without these the room is not complete.
 Employ hurricane lamps and groups of candles to set the scene and remember that groupings of odd numbers work the best.
 Oversized rattan trays that conjure up long lunches and afternoon teas with piles of interesting magazines and books to help while away the hours.
 Soft, comfortable cushions to curl up against and tactile throws to add warmth and interest will complete the picture.

 Remember that a classic coastal look shouldn't look too perfect – you can also have a bit of fun with a look like this, so if you want to introduce a classic coastal piece – a pair of oars, a surfboard or a lifesaving ring – feel free to.

 Related: A Coastal Style Vignette

-I have lots of ideas and inspiration on my Pinterest page and it would be great to hear your decorating problems below and whether you are planning a coastal style look for your home.
+I have lots of ideas and inspiration on my Pinterest page and it would be great to hear your decorating problems in the comments section below and whether you are planning a coastal style look for your home.
 Do you love using the classic blues in your coastal scheme or do you prefer a more pared back neutral look?

 I have a FREE Resources Library which has lots of e-books and comprehensive interior and exterior checklists to help you with your next new build, renovation or decorating project.
 You can sign up for FREE here.